brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

 * __Use Amazon SSL cert with CloudFront__: Goto `CloudFront` -> select distribution -> edit settings to change default CloudFront SSL cert to the new custom SSL cert associated with your domian name.
 * __Use Amazon SSL cert with EC2__: Goto `EC2` -> `Load Balancers` -> create a load balancer -> `choose a certificate from ACM`.

+Configuring Security Policy with ELBs / CloudFront (SSL/TLS protocols and ciphers)
+* __2016-08__ is the recommended Security Policy as it supports most ciphers.
+* __ECDHE-* cipher__ is required to enable Perfect Forward  Secrecy.

+API Gateway - Throttling and Caching
+* __Steady-State Limit__: 10,000 req/sec
+* __Burst Limit__: (max concurrent requests) 5,000 req across all APIs within an AWS account.
+* __API Gateway Caching__: cache API endpoint response for a specified __TIME TO LIVE (TTL)__
+	* TTL=300 (default) | TTL=3600 (max) | TTL=0 (cache disabled)

+AWS Systems Manager - Run Command
+* __Manage EC2s and on-premise systems__: automate admin tasks and adhoc config changes e.g. patching.
+* __Using EC2 Run Command__: Create EC2 instance and role for SSM `EC2 role for Simple Systems Manager` -> Goto `SSM` -> `Run a command` -> choose a command document e.g. `Configure CloudWatch` -> select target instance and run.
+* __SSM Agent__ needs to be installed AND __EC2 instance role with SSM permissions__ enabled for the Run Command to work.
+* __Systems Manager Document__ defines the commands and parameters to be run.

+Compliance Frameworks
+* __ISO27001__: _establishing, implementing, operating, monitoring, reviewing, maintaining and improving documented Information Security Management System (ISMS)_ within the context of the organisation's overall business risks.
+* __FedRAMP (Federal Risk and Authorization Management Platform)__: Government-wide program that provides a standardised approach to security assessment, authorisation, continuous monitoring for cloud products/services.
+* __HIPAA (Federal Health Insurance Portability and Accountability Act of 1996)__: _lower cost of healthcare and ensure good data security around healthcare info_.
+* __NIST (National Institute of Standards and Technology)__: A framework for improving critical infrastructure security for organisations.
+* __PCI DSS (Payment Card Industry Data Security Standard)__: Policies and procedures to optimise security of credit/debit/cash card transactions and protect cardholders against misuse of personal info.
+* __FIPS 140-2__: a U.S government computer security standard used to approve cryptograhic modules.
+	* __AWS CloudHSM__ meets level 3.
+Rated from level 1 -> level 4 (highest).

+## Chapter 7 - Additional Topics

+Using Amazon Macie
+* Macie can only monitor S3 buckets within the same region.
+* Macie uses `AWSServiceRoleForAmazonMacie` which cover mainly permissions for CloudTrail (creating/reading logs) and S3 (creating/deleting buckets and objects)
+* An S3 CloudTrail bucket will be created to capture all data events with Macie.

+Using Amazon GuardDuty
+* Takes 7-14 days to establish a baseline - "_what is normal behaviour in your account?_"
+* 30 days free, then is charged off __quantity of CloudTrail events__ and __volume of DNS and VPC Flow Logs__.

+AWS Secrets Manager
+* __Store credentials__ for RDS, non-RDS databases (DynamoDB) and any other secrets as long as you can store them as a key-value pair (SSH keys, API keys).
+* __Automatic secret rotation__ can be turned on, but make sure your app is not using hardcoded credentials + make sure it is retrieving credentials from Secrets Manager.
+* __Deletion of secrets__ require a 7 day waiting period.
+* __Secrets Manager vs. Parameter Store__: Parameter Store is for passwords, db strings, license codes, parameter values, config data.
+Values may be cleartext or encrypted (Secure String Parameter).
+No charge and is integrated with AWS Systems Manager.

+Using AWS Simple Email Service (SES)
+* Configure SG associated with EC2 to allow outbound to the SES SMTP endpoint.
+* EC2 throttles email traffic over the default SMTP `port 25` -> bypass throttle by using `port 587` or `port 2587`.
+Otherwise, request for a limit increase.

+AWS Security Hub:
+1. __Centralised dashboard__ for findings/alerts from key AWS security services.
+2. __Automated compliance checks__ by evaluating AWS resources against PCI-DSS, CIS controls and AWS Foundational Security Best Practices.
+* Integrates with _GuardDuty, Macie, Inspector, IAM Access Analyzer, Firewall Manager, 3rd-party marketplace tools, CloudWatch (trigger lambdas/SIEM/3rd-party tools)_.

+Network packet inspection in AWS
+* __Network Packet Inspection / Deep Packet Inspection__ involves inspecting a packet's headers and data.
+	* Filters non-compliant protocols, viruses, spam, intrusions.
+	* Takes action by blocking, re-routing or logging.
+	* IDS/IPS combined with a traditional firewall.
+* How to use: install 3rd-party solution for Network Packet Inspection via.
+AWS Marketplace.

+Active Directory Federation with AWS: AWS enables federated sign-in to AWS using Active Directory credentials
+* Great for companies with an existing Active Directory Domain + have corporate users who have AD accounts.
+* __2-WAY TRUST__: establishing AD federation with AWS
+	* In AWS, configure ADFS as the __Trusted Identity Provider__ = "_Trust ADFS to provide your users' identities_"
+	* In ADFS, configure AWS as the __Trusted Relying Party__ = "_Trust AWS to consume your users' identities_"
+* Using ADFS to sign-in to AWS Console:
+	1. User logs into ADFS via.
+ADFS sign-in page + provide credentials.
+	2. ADFS authenticates user against Active Directory.
+	3. ADFS sends back authentication response to user in the form of a SAML token.
+	4. User sends SAML token to AWS sign-in endpoint (choose / assume role page).
+	5. AWS sign-in endpoint makes an `STS AssumeRoleWithSAML` request to get temporary creds to AWS -> STS returns temporary credentials.
+	6. AWS sign-in endpoint redirects user to the AWS Console.

+AWS Artifact: is a central resource for compliance and security related documents / information
+* Demonstrate compliance to regulators, evaluate your own cloud architecture, assess effectiveness of internal controls.
+* Download _ISO 1270001 certs, PCI-DSS docs, SOC reports_.